An Adverb is a word used to modify any part of speech, except a Noun, a Pronoun, and an Interjection.

 Place | Examples |

-Where From? | This was collected locally.
-This question is out of the syllabus.
-The stranger came from outside the country. |
+Where From? | The produce is sourced locally.
+This topic is out of our scope.
+He traveled from outside the city for the event. |

 Types of adverb #3